 The ASCO Patient-Centered Cancer Care Certification is a new, two-year pilot that will certify outpatient oncology group practices and health systems that meet a single set of comprehensive, expert-backed standards for patient-centered care delivery.

 The pilot includes 88 cancer care sites and nearly 500 oncologists from 12 participating practice groups and health systems in a variety of settings, including community, hospital, and academic settings.

 Throughout the Pilot, participating practices will demonstrate compliance with the standards through documentation, observable processes, and data review including oncology treatment pathway utilization and patient feedback surveys.

 Practices will be certified by the ASCO Certification Program based on adherence to the published ASCO-COA Oncology Home Standards.

-ASCO anticipates awarding the first set of certifications by Spring/Summer 2022.
-Pending successful completion of the pilot, ASCO then plans to open the certification to other participants.
+ASCO awarded the first set of certifications in the Summer of 2022.
+Pending successful completion of the pilot, ASCO plans to open the certification to other participants.